Special reception needs of vulnerable groups

 Reception of LGBTQI+ persons

 The special needs of LGBTQI+ persons are currently being addressed more seriously in the context of housing.
 The Swedish Federation for Lesbian, Gay, Bisexual, Transgender, Queer and Intersex rights (RFSL) has successfully lobbied for LGBTQI+ persons’ interests and more effort is being made to find suitable solutions, which sometimes can consist in living in student-like corridor facilities.
-LGBTQI+ persons can be accommodated in specific centres on an individual basis or together with other vulnerable groups in the special centres established by the Migration Agency.
-In 2022, at least one centre in Västerås has special apartments for LGBTQI+ persons and activities arranged with specialised organisations.[8]
+LGBTQI+ persons can be accommodated in specific centres on an individual basis or together with other vulnerable groups in the special centres established by the Swedish Migration Agency.
+In 2023, at least one centre in Västerås has special apartments for LGBTQI+ persons and activities arranged with specialised organisations.[9]

-Asylum seekers who declare their LGBTQI+ identity as a reason for asylum are offered a place in the Migration Agency’s temporary housing.
+Asylum seekers who declare their LGBTQI+ identity as a reason for asylum are offered a place in the Swedish Migration Agency’s temporary housing.
 An individual needs assessment is carried out, for example whether they require their own apartment, access to networks and medical care.
-An LGBTQI+ perspective is integrated into the social information that asylum seekers are provided with in the asylum process.[9]
+An LGBTQI+ perspective is integrated into the social information that asylum seekers are provided with in the asylum process.[10]

-Reception of persons with disabilities
+Reception of persons with physical disabilities

 Reception of traumatised persons